michaeltawk/michaeltawk/README.md

 ## Hi, I'm Michael 👋

 I'm a **Backend & Data Engineer** working primarily with **Python and FastAPI**, building production-grade APIs, analytics services, and data pipelines.
+I also have published research in an international scientific journal, focused on machine learning applications in engineering systems.

 In my day-to-day role, I design and maintain:
 - 🚀 **FastAPI services** for time-series analytics and decision systems